efriel94/ef_blog/menu/about.md

 I am a Software Engineer at the [Centre for Secure Information Technologies](https://www.qub.ac.uk/ecit/CSIT/) working in the field of Cyber Security, specifically embedded systems and red/blue team operations.
 This page is a personal wiki for various tutorials and documents.

-I run the Ethical Hacking & InfoSec group with other members at CSIT where likeminded individuals who are interested in computer security, meetup and play on various cyber security platforms.
+I run the Ethical Hacking & InfoSec group with other members at CSIT where likeminded individuals who are interested in computer security, meetup and contest in various cyber security platforms.
 [View group activity](https://blogs.qub.ac.uk/team47/about/)

+### CV
+- <a href="{{ site.github.url }}/assets/img/Emmet_Friel_Resume.pdf">Resume.</a>

 ### Certifications
 - CEH (2019)